-The Corps has determined no historic properties affected by the proposed action.
-Consultation with the Florida State Historic Preservation Officer (SHPO) was initiated April, 2015, and is ongoing in accordance with the National Historic Preservation Act of 1966, as amended, and as part of the requirements and consultation processes contained within the NHPA implementing regulations of 36 CFR 800.
-This project is also in compliance, through ongoing consultation with the SHPO and appropriate Federally recognized tribes, with the Archeological Resources Protection Act (96-95), the Abandoned Shipwreck Act of 1987 (PL 100-298; 43 U.S.C.
-2101-2106) American Indian Religious Freedom Act (PL 95-341), Executive Orders (E.O) 11593, 13007, and 13175 and the Presidential Memo of 1994 on Government to Government Relations.
-A copy of the letter(s) will be placed in Appendix A.
+The proposed action is in compliance with Section 106 of the National Historic Preservation Act, as amended (PL89-665).
+As part of the requirements and consultation process contained within the National Historic Preservation Act implementing regulations of 36 CFR 800, this project is also in compliance through ongoing consultation with the Archaeological and Historic Preservation Act, as amended (PL93-29), Archeological Resources Protection Act (PL96-95), American Indian Religious Freedom Act (PL 95-341), Native American Graves Protection and Repatriation Act (NAGPRA), Executive Order 11593, 13007, and 13175, the Presidential Memo of 1994 on Government to Government Relations, and appropriate Florida Statutes.
+Consultation with the Florida SHPO, appropriate federally recognized tribes, and other interested parties has been completed and the proposed action is in compliance with the goals of this Act.

-4.24.5 Clean Water Act of 1972
+4.25.5 Clean Water Act of 1972

-The project shall be in compliance with this Act.
+The project is in compliance with this Act.
 A Section 401(b) evaluation is included as Appendix B of this document.
 The FDEP WQC associated with this project is 0216012-007-JC.
 All State water quality standards will be met.

-4.24.6 Clean Air Act of 1972
+4.25.6 Clean Air Act of 1972

 No air quality permits are required for this project.
-This project will be coordinated with U.S. Environmental Protection Agency (EPA) during the public review period and is in compliance with Section 309 of the Act.
+This project has been coordinated with U.S. Environmental Protection Agency (EPA) during the public review period and is in compliance with Section 309 of the Act.

-4.24.7 Coastal Zone Management Act of 1972
+4.25.7 Coastal Zone Management Act of 1972